5l1v3r1/NAT-Coin/README.md

 > Note that only one wallet can be running on a machine at one time and only one node can be running on a machine at one time but as they use diffrent ports you can run one node and one wallet on the same machine at the same time.

-### Using the installer
-1. download the installer from the latest release
-2. launch it
-3. once finished you can find the node and wallet apps in your app list
-4. launch the wallet and go through the first time setup

-### Manualy
 1. download the latest release
 2. extract the files
 4. launch the wallet and go through the first time setup